IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:XX.4.1.3 Real Time Communication between Image Display / Evidence Creator and Report Creator

 A key element for an IMR is the ability to include clinical findings such as measurements, ROI, etc. with interactive links to the source images.
 Traditionally, these annotations, markups, presentation states, and key images could be captured as DICOM objects such as GSPS, SR, or KOS.
 These objects are designed to capture evidence for long-term reference instead of real-time communication or composition.
 Most PACS will create these evidence objects at the end of a session in order to capture all the data points created by the image-centric specialist in one object, rather than create multiple evidence objects resulting in one per data point.
 As a result, these evidence objects in DICOM are good resources for subsequent interactive access when viewing an IMR, but not good candidates as the payload for real-time communication during a reporting session.
-As the image-centric specialist captures measurements, regions of interest, and other data points, the PACS should provide those data points to the reporting system in real-time without introducing any unnecessary interruptions, or adding transitory content to the permanent record.
+As the image-centric specialist captures measurements, regions of interest, and other data points, ideally the PACS can provide those data points to the reporting system in real-time without introducing any unnecessary interruptions, or adding transitory content to the permanent record.

-Several technologies could be used to implement such communication channels.
-For example, HL7’s [FHIRcast](https://fhircast.org/) uses the publish/subscribe model.
-It uses the WebSub W3C standard and originated as an application context synchronization standard that extends the SMART on FHIR authentication pattern.
-When applying FHIRcast in the context of IMR, the PACS can publish messages regarding the exam (e.g. identifier of a radiology exam) as well as granular context sharing of specific images and measurements (e.g., measurement details and referenced images), and one or more systems can subscribe to this notification and respond accordingly; in particular, a dictation system might launch in exam context, as well as insert the measurements or image references during dictation.
-The message payload, or event, in FHIRcast is a FHIR resource, such as an Observation.

-For scenarios when both the image viewing system and report authoring system are webapps, FHIRcast may be too heavyweight due to the need for a mediator.
-The proposed [SMART Web Messaging](https://github.com/HL7/smart-web-messaging) standard is a lightweight alternative that can transmit the same event payloads as FHIRcast, over HTML5 web messaging.
-This enables two systems to communicate in the same browser process using the same payloads that FHIRcast integration uses, thereby enabling the developers to integrate rapidly, then progressively enhance the solution towards FHIRcast without modifying the event payloads.

-It is important to note that this real-time communication is not limited to IMR but generally applicable to many contexts.
-A realtime mechanism to share granular context from an image viewing system could create a plug-in architecture for decision support systems to extend the image analysis and reporting process.
-In our prior example, an AI system might be notified of a new measurement, pull the measurement source image and automatically identify the anatomic location and Lung-Rads score that could then be transmitted to the reporting system.
+Note that this real time communication is currently out of scope of IMR.

 #### 1:XX.4.1.4 Placement of Multimedia Content